alotaibin/multivariateEGPD/README.md

 ### Hardware requirements

-In general, the fast training of neural networks requires GPUs.
-However, the code in this repository also runs on CPUs in a moderate amount of time.
-Therefore, there are no major hardware requirements for running this code.
+There are no specific hardware requirements for running this code.

 ### Reproducing the results